dltj/dltj-blog/_posts/2019-09-14-naturalization-ceremony-remarks.md

 ---
-title: 'Reflections on "Responsibilities of Citizenship for Immigrants and our Daughter"'
+title: Reflections on "Responsibilities of Citizenship for Immigrants and our Daughter"
+modified: 2019-09-14T14:22:29-04:00
 categories:
 - Personal
 tags: